serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 result.
 But in the context matching step, this instance failed, because `MyType` is not a `Functor`.

-And since GHC does not backtrack, if will not go back to first step with the memory of this failure, and pick the general instance.
+And since GHC does not backtrack, it will not go back to first step with the memory of this failure and pick the general instance.
 Understanding this two step process with the no-backtracking behavior is crucial in untangling most occurances of this error.